 On January 20, 1936, five planes flew from the school to Palestine.
 Shulamit flew in one, together with Captain Sabar Halil al-Kassaf.
 Although they planned to land at Lydda, weather conditions compelled them to land at the military airfield in Ramallah.

 On completing the course, Shulamit returned home and joined the Betar Work Brigade in Rosh Pinnah.
-Her marriage to Avishalom Drori was not successful and one and a half years after the birth of their daughter Aya (Leibowitz) in 1936, they divorced.
+Her marriage to Avishalom Drori was not successful and they divorced a year and a half after the birth of their daughter Aya (Leibowitz) in 1936.

 In 1948 Shulamit and Rudi decided to establish a small poultry farm.
 Rudi specialized in this field, soon becoming the Ministry of Agriculture’s chief instructor in poultry raising in the northern region.
 In consequence, Shulamit herself ran the family business, which had meanwhile grown, while also continuing to work at the nursery school.

 In 1957 Rudi’s work led the family to move to Cyprus, where Shulamit headed the largest hatchery in the Middle East, Bellapais Hatcheries, which exported 100,000 chicks a month to all the Mediterranean countries.

 In 1959 Shulamit developed a new area of expertise.
 Rudi’s hobby was sailing and she decided to cover his boat with fiberglass.
 In order to do so, she returned to Israel to study the craft of fiberglass covering at the Makhteshim factory.
 Returning to Cyprus, she opened a workshop that built catamarans of fiberglass and also manufactured roofs for all the chicken runs and hatcheries, to replace their asbestos roofs.